mohanarpit/talks/README.md

-# go-talks
+# Talks and Presentations
-This repo is a collection of presentations and talks that we've given around Golang.
+This repo is a collection of presentations and talks that I've given in the past.